W1ldPo1nter/django-queryable-properties/docs/common.rst

 These ``OuterRef`` objects will always be based on the model the property is defined on - all fields of that model or related fields starting from that model can therefore be referenced.

-Instead of specifying a queryset directly, the subquery-based properties can also take a callable without any arguments as their first parameter, which in turn must return the queryset.
+Instead of specifying a queryset directly, the subquery-based properties can also take a callable as their ``queryset`` parameter, which in turn must return the queryset.
+This callable may either take a single argument, which receives the model class of the outer queryset that embeds the subquery (useful in inheritance scenarios) or take no arguments.
-This is useful in cases where the model class for the subquery's queryset cannot be imported on the module level or is defined later in the same module.
+Providing a callable may help in cases where the model class for the subquery's queryset cannot be imported on the module level or is defined later in the same module.

 .. note::
    In addition to the subquery-based properties shown here, there is also the more advanced